Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Introduction

 \section{Introduction}

+\IEEEPARstart{D}{riving} simulations are important for developing and evaluating intelligent transportation systems \cite{punzo2010integration}.
+A good simulation environment should have accurate vehicle dynamics, realistic traffic behavior, and high visual fidelity.
+Visual fidelity is especially crucial for validating vision-based algorithms and conducting human-in-the-loop experiments.
+There are numerous studies \cite{lanata2014autonomic, ludl2020enhancing, minhas2020effects, 9295379, yang2019automated, ju2020acoustic} that utilize a driving simulation whose integrity greatly depends on the visual quality of the simulation environment.

+The aforementioned studies all use rendered images that are generated by a simulation environment.
+However, limited work has been done on evaluating and improving the visual fidelity of state-of-the-art driving simulators.
+Here we investigate a new approach: introducing generative photorealism to virtual driving environments using deep learning.
+Data-centric applications trained or fine-tuned in a photorealistic driving simulation can be more confidently deployed to the real world.
+Furthermore, automated driving systems can be tested with photorealistic-looking dangerous scenes that are difficult to obtain outside a simulation environment.
+In addition, if non-realistic repetitive patterns can be replaced by photorealistic scenery, the degree of immersion for human-in-the-loop simulation experiments can be increased.

-The visual fidelity of a conventional computer graphics pipeline depends on the quality of its models, textures, and rendering engine.
-High-quality 3D models and textures require artisanship, whereas the rendering engine must run complicated physical calculations for the realistic representation of lighting and shading \cite{kajiya1986rendering}.
-These processes are labor-intensive.
+The fidelity of a conventional driving simulator depends on the quality of its computer graphics pipeline, which consists of 3D models, textures, and a rendering engine.
+High-quality 3D models and textures require artisanship, whereas the rendering engine must run complicated physics calculations for the realistic representation of lighting and shading \cite{kajiya1986rendering}.
+These processes are labor-intensive, and images obtained this way are not photorealistic.
 Here we investigate alternatives for alleviating the aforementioned costs.
+An overview of our approach is shown in Figure \ref{fig:sim_overview}.

 The alternative to rendering is neural network based generative adversarial image synthesis.
-The advent of Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} enabled realization of photo-realistic image synthesis \cite{brock2018large,zhang2018self,zhang2017stackgan,zhang2018stackgan++,bau2018gan,liu2017unsupervised,miyato2018cgans}.
+The advent of Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} enabled the realization of photo-realistic image synthesis \cite{brock2018large,zhang2018self,zhang2017stackgan,zhang2018stackgan++,bau2018gan,liu2017unsupervised,miyato2018cgans}.
 A particular sub-problem, conditional image synthesis \cite{isola2017image,chen2017photographic,park2019semantic,qi2018semi, wang2018high}, delves into the more specific task of mapping a pixel-wise semantic layout to a complying photo-realistic image.
 The conditional semantic layout is the key link between the 3D scene and the generative synthesizer in our framework.
 More recently, video-to-video synthesis \cite{wang2018video} was proposed as an alternative to image synthesis.
 The temporal dimension was added to the generative process to reduce inconsistencies between synthesized frames.